mainmatter/mainmatter.com/src/posts/2020-11-16-the-guide-to-making-remote-work-work.md

 success is going to be one of the key challenges many companies will be facing in the coming years.

-We have run simplabs as a remote company since the beginning.
+We have run Mainmatter as a remote company since the beginning.
 In the early days, we faced many of the same challenges other teams are struggling with now.
 Over time, we overcame each one, and learned a lot along the way.
 Today, we have team members in six countries across Europe with people working from co-working